ymhmd/API-Testing-Automation-Framework/README.md

 Main features
 ----------------------------
 1. Hybrid framework to test automation Webservices.
 It is keyword-driven and data-driven framework.
 So, you can separate testing data in Excel sheet with predefined schema and using some keywords inside Excel sheet you can validate the returned response body, headers and cookies.
-2. Supports both REST and SOAP webservices test automation.
+2. Supports both REST and SOAP webservices testing.
 3. All classes and methods are implemented in Java with Maven repository to include all dependencies needed.
 REST-Assured is used to offer a friendly DSL (Domain specific Languages) that describes a connection to an HTTP endpoint and expected results.
 4. Utilizes the capabilities of TestNG such as Data provider annotation to separate test data in external file and flexible test suites configuration and management.
 Also, TestNG generates 2 types of reports, HTML and XML reports.
 The HTML reports are very descriptive with good statistics and the JUnit XML reports that can be integrated with Jenkins after test execution to have summary status of each deployment.
 5. To use the framework, NO need to have any coding skills.
 ZERO line of code needed.
 Each test cases can be represented as a row or some rows (if the test case consists of some correlated steps) in the relevant Excel sheet.
 All you need is to know what is your scope in testing and just add the test data in the Excel sheet with the predefined schema then create the TestNG runner xml file that points to test data.
 For example: